 Once you have your hashtags, consider using a growth tool like AiGrow to organically grow your Instagram page even faster.
 AiGrow takes the hashtags that you provide it and starts engaging with only the people on Instagram using those hashtags.

 For example, if you are a Toronto-based rapper, an obvious hashtag that you would want to use is #torontorap.
 People using this hashtag likely belong to two groups: they are Toronto-based rappers themselves, or they are fans of Toronto-based rap.
-The first group of people could be useful for forming collaborations, and the second group of people are likely easy to convert to fans or followers.
+The first group of people could be useful for forming collaborations, and the second group of people is likely easy to convert to fans or followers.

 Regardless, connecting with people using the hashtag #torontorap is then a helpful hashtag for a Toronto-based rapper to use.
-With AiGrow, you can automatically begin engaging with people using the hashtag #torontorap through Likes, followers, DMs, and comments with the intention of attracting these people back to your own page.
+With AiGrow, you can automatically begin engaging with people using the hashtag #torontorap through Likes, followers, DMs, and comments to attract these people back to your own page.
 Once they see that you appeal to the same kind of niche that they do (#torontorap), you likely have yourself a new follower and fan in-the-making.